karledenstal/a-letter-of-recommendation/README.md

 	**Player completed Blood on the Ice**

+	> "Of course, I'd be happy to write one for you.
+Here you go."

 	**Player has NOT Blood on the Ice**

 	> "I don't have time for this.
 There's a killer on the loose."